ccavanaugh/Max-Metal/README.md

 All parts are deigned to be printed with a layer height of 0.1 mm.
 Use of a slicer that can combine infill layers is highly recommended to reduce print time.
 I am printing 0.1 mm layers with 3 stacked layer (0.3 mm) for all sparse infill.

 Slic3r and Kisslicer Pro are known to be capable.

-All parts are designed to be printed without support on a well tuned printer

 ## Small parts
 The *Idler Hub* is an optional design vs. using the Open Builds idler assembly.
 2 are required for each tower along